-- Category A and B: Signage on the Highway in both directions to inform travellers of the upcoming "Rest Area" and "Point of Interest" (POI) pull-off - Category C: Signage on the Highway in both directions to inform travellers of the upcoming "Point of Interest" (POI) pull-off
+- Category A and B: Signage on the Highway in both directions to inform travellers of the upcoming "Rest Area" and "Point of Interest" (POI) pull-out - Category C: Signage on the Highway in both directions to inform travellers of the upcoming "Point of Interest" (POI) pull-out recommends these markers continue to be maintained annually as supporting infrastructure for interpretation along the Highway corridor.

-Kilometer markers (KM) are currently maintained by Highways and Public Works along the Top of the World Highway.
+Kilometre markers (KM) are currently maintained by Highways and Public Works along the Top of the World Highway.
 These markers provide important navigational assistance for travellers.
-The Interpretive Plan uses the KM marker points to identify all pull-off locations, and recommends these markers continue to be maintained annually as supporting infrastructure for interpretation along the Highway corridor.
+The Interpretive Plan uses the KM marker points to identify all pull-out locations, and